 day 5: kilLarney National park & Dingle peninsula

-After breakfast we'll set out from Kenmare to explore the moss-covered fairy forest of Killarney National Park, including the Torc Waterfall, Ross Castle and Muckross Abbey, set in picturesque locations on Lough Leane's shores.
-We'll spend several hours exploring this gorgeous park teeming with beauty, followed by time for lunch.
+After breakfast we'll set out from Kenmare to explore the moss-covered (fairy) forest of Killarney National Park, including the Torc Waterfall, Ross Castle and Muckross Abbey.
+We'll spend several hours soaking up this gorgeous park teeming with beauty, followed by time for lunch.

 day 6: dingle peninsula

 Spend the day soaking up more of Dingle's incredible vistas throughout the day on various optional walks that allow you to truly take in the majestic beauty in every direction.
-Alternatively, (or additionally!) choose to spend some time enjoying the lively village of Dingle and exploring it's colorful streets.
+Alternatively, (or additionally!) choose to spend some time enjoying the lively village of Dingle and exploring its colorful streets.
 From Dingle town, there are also options to hop aboard scenic boat rides around Dingle Bay or out to the Blasket Islands, which include high chances of spotting Dingle's infamously friendly local dolphin -- Fungie as well as whales, puffins and other wildlife.
-A climb up to Eask tower, or a visit to the Dingle distillery are great options this day as well.
+A climb up to Eask tower, or a visit to the Dingle distillery are also great options on this day as well.
 Additionally, a scenic drive along Slea Head stopping at ancient beehive huts, historic famine cottages, sheep farms with sheepdog demonstrations and more intriguing stops will be on offer.

-In the evening we will regroup at our countryside B&B and set out together for another group dinner at a delicious local restaurant.
+In the evening we will regroup at our countryside B&B for another group dinner at a delicious local restaurant.
 Afterwards, you’ll be highly encouraged to spend the rest of your night at a wonderful rural pub offering a fantastic trad music session.

 day 7: dingle peninsula to county clare

-After our second night on the Dingle peninsula, we'll head along the northern coast of this majestic peninsula and onwards to County Clare.
+Today we'll head along the northern coast of Dingle peninsula and onwards to County Clare.
 Watch the breathtaking landscape change as we pass into Clare's rolling green hills towards our community partner's location in rural east Clare.
-We'll spend a couple hours visiting Irish Seed Savers and learning all about the wonderful and crucial role they play in preserving Ireland's unique biodiversity.
+We'll spend a couple hours with Irish Seed Savers and learn all about the wonderful and crucial role they play in preserving Ireland's unique biodiversity.